VertexANVIL/KuiserOS/README.md

 ### Operator Framework

-The Operator Framework is part of the core of Arnix.
+The Operator Framework is part of the core of KuiserOS.
 It's a set of Python command-line utilities that provides an abstracted interface to deploy NixOS machines via Colmena and otherwise interact with the repository, available with the `operator` command.

 The full list of commands is available via `operator --help`.